koykoy027/script-for-comparing-2-databases/README.md

 1. Retrieving the list of all tables in the database.
 2. Selecting all table from that list.
 3. Running a query will count all rows.
-4. optional, if you want a random query for specific table, open the `tableCounts.js` file and locate `randomTable` and change the value, same goes with ID just change the value of `queryById`

 Open your preferred terminal and run it using Node.js
 ```js